Loupi/node-cypher-parser/README.md

 * [API Documentation](https://rawgit.com/Loupi/node-cypher-parser/master/docs/index.html)

 ## Supported Systems
 - Node >= 8
 - linux-x64 (Any distro)
-- darwin-x64 (OsX)
+- darwin-x64 (OS X)

 Sorry Windows users, the libcypher-parser depencency cannot be built on your systems.
 You can still run a docker container on Windows to use it.

 ## Installation
-The installation process will try to download a pre-compiled module binary matching your Node and OS version.
-If it cannot be found, you will have to first run the steps in **Custom Build**.

 ```sh
 npm install cypher-parser
 ```
+The installation process will try to download a pre-built binary module matching your Node and OS version.
+If it cannot be found, you will have to first run the steps in **Custom Build**.

 ## Custom Build
-In case a binary distribution is not available for your system, you must add build tools and compile the libcypher-parser dependency like this:
+In case a binary distribution is not available for your system, you must install build tools and compile the libcypher-parser dependency like this:

 * **make, C++ and Pyton**
 ```sh